-Gakuen Alice Volume One is a manga by Tachibana Higuchi, and it was published in North America by Tokyopop in 2007.
-The rating for Gakuen Alice is “T+” for teens 13 and up; after reading this volume, I would agree with that rating.
+Gakuen Alice Volume One is rated “T+” for teens 13 and up.
+After reading this volume, I would agree with this rating.

 Written by: Tachibana Higuchi

 The main character of Gakuen Alice is an energetic and clumsy girl named Mikan, who lives in a remote village out in the countryside.
 She considers Hotaru to be her best friend.
 Unlike Mikan, Hotaru is intelligent, rational and rather aloof.

 One day, Hotaru is whisked away to a school for geniuses in Tokyo.
 Over the course of nine months, she only sends one piece of correspondence to Mikan.
 Frustrated, Mikan runs away to Tokyo to try to find Hotaru.

 When Mikan arrives in Tokyo, she discovers that the “school for geniuses” that Hotaru attends is actually a school for people with special powers.
 These special powers are called Alices.
 One of the instructors realizes that Mikan has a hidden Alice, and he has her admitted to the school.
 A boy at the school named Natsume serves as an antagonist in the series.
 During the course of the first volume, Mikan must discover what her Alice is, as well as try to make friends with her new classmates, in order to remain a student at the school.